Oliviier-dev/weather-app/README.md

-This is a weather app project form the odin project javascript course
+This is a weather app project from the odin project javascript course